Proud Boys: Convictions for seditious conspiracy

 The trial began on December 19, 2022.
 U.S. District Judge Timothy Kelly allowed prosecutors to play a 2020 video of Donald Trump asking the Proud Boys to "stand back and stand by."
-On January 28, 2023, it was reported that the Proud Boys defendants planned to subpoena Trump to appear as a witness.
+Though some of the Proud Boys defendants wanted to subpoena Trump to appear as a witness, Judge Kelly did not support the idea, and Trump never testified.